Sofitel | Abidjan |Cote d'Ivoire

 Boulevard Hassan II, 08 Bp 01, Abidjan, Côte d’Ivoire

-The International Rubber Study Group (IRSG), in collaboration with the Ministry of Agriculture and Rural Development of the Government of Cote d'Ivoire, will organise the World Rubber Summit (WRS) 2020, to be held on 4-6 May 2020 in Abidjan, Cote d'Ivoire.
+The International Rubber Study Group (IRSG), in collaboration with the Ministry of Agriculture and Rural Development of the Government of Cote d'Ivoire, will organise the World Rubber Summit (WRS) 2020, to be held in Abidjan, Cote d'Ivoire.

 The World Rubber Summit (WRS) is an unique and exclusive opportunity for the global rubber industry to discuss the current challenges that the industry is facing but also the future opportunities that might arise from the disruptive trends that are transforming the automotive industry and the extensive use of innovative solutions to improve rubber quality and productivity.

 The theme for World Rubber Summit 2020 will be ‘’Unlocking the Potential of the Rubber Economy: Pathways to Growth in the Next Decade’’.
 The global economy is in a synchronized slowdown, a 3% growth in 2019, lowest since financial crisis before moving to the next decade.
 The Rubber Economy is not an exception, it is certainly at a crossroad!
 Mature and emerging markets must face challenges to embrace disruptive innovations, climate mitigation and digitalization to pave path for a sustained and inclusive growth in 2020 and beyond.
 Sustainable mobility and advancements in health sector underpinned by social, economic and technological trends demands identifying opportunities compatible with transformation offering solution than products.
 Narratives on competitive price and welfare of the weakest link in the supply chain need to redefine in unlocking potential of the rubber supply chain.
 Partnership can certainly shape resurgence of a competitive and sustainable rubber value chain drives momentum for inclusive growth in the next decade.